omegabytes/mayor-jeans/README.md

 # Mayor Jeans
-An unserious chrome extension that transforms San Francsico "Mayor Lurie" into "Mayor Jeans".s
+An unserious chrome extension that transforms San Francsico "Mayor Jeans" into "Mayor Jeans".